oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-opa-flow/create-opa-flow.md

 8. Again, Click on **Edit Pencil Icon** link
 9. Click on **Action** and define the values as per the screenshot given below and click on **OK**
    ![showpotype object](images/showpotype.png)
-10. Please click on **Attach LOC Application 1.0** to go back to the process application and again open the form and make sure that all the actions are stored.
+10. Select the **Attach LOC Application 1.0** application to go back to the process application and again open the form and make sure that all the actions are stored.

 ## Task 9: Create a Structured Process